 - While handling ice.

-While preparing food that won’t be thoroughly cooked.
-Apart from the points mentioned above, the same gloves should not be used for preparing different types of ingredients.
+While preparing food that won’t be thoroughly cooked, apart from the points mentioned above, the same gloves should not be used to prepare different ingredients.
 It might lead to cross-contamination.
 Correct techniques should be followed while wearing and taking off the gloves.